 There is a misconception that all user inputs can be entirely sanitized – but this is actually false.
 So, when a web application includes a file without correctly sanitizing the input, a hacker can manipulate the input and inject path traversal characters to include other files from the webserver.

 To defend against (RFI) and Local File Inclusion (LFI) attacks, it is crucial that companies and organizations use firewalls that thoroughly filter input parameters against possible file inclusions.
-A WAF, for example, can block malicious attempts related to File Inclusion attacks from previous RFI attacks so that it can block any future attacks that originate from the same source.
+A cloud WAF, for example, can block malicious attempts related to File Inclusion attacks from previous RFI attacks so that it can block any future attacks that originate from the same source.

-An even more advanced WAF can also protect against zero-day threats by intelligently monitoring traffic to detect and block attacks before they can enter the web application.
+An even more advanced cloud WAF can also protect against zero-day threats by intelligently monitoring traffic to detect and block attacks before they can enter the web application.